 - Year of graduation: 2020

-I am currently working with SERCO as an inventory supervisor on a temporary basis.
-On a more permanent basis, I am looking to work as an Applied Scientist/Graduate Physicist in a semiconductor manufacturing company.
-While this has been difficult to attain because of restrictions due to the current coronavirus pandemic, I am still highly motivated to achieve this goal.
+Bilal Armiyawo chose to study Physics MSc at Leeds.
+Since graduating he has been working with SERCO, as an inventory supervisor on a temporary basis.
+On a more permanent basis, he is looking to work as an Applied Scientist/Graduate Physicist in a semiconductor manufacturing company.

 The assignment of a personal tutor was very helpful.
-It provided an avenue to improve my strengths and limit my weaknesses in a way that was exclusive to me.
+It provided an avenue to improve my strengths and limit my weaknesses in a way that was exclusive to me.”
+Bilal commented.

 Experiences at Leeds

 The Current Research Topics in Physics module is one that Bilal enjoyed immensely.
 He said “I attended seminars delivered by top physicists from various countries.
 This helped in giving me exposure as well as improving my confidence in contributing to scientific work.
 It also improved my ability to assimilate scientific information delivered at a fast pace.
 It required reading top-quality scientific papers for my final article, which developed my research, critical reading and writing skills.”

 Bilal added “Complications surrounding the real-space visualisation of hydrogen bonds have not stifled attempts to conclusively and accurately identify them in Atomic Force Microscopy images.
 Visualizing these types of interactions would have interesting implications for fields that depend heavily on understanding intermolecular and intramolecular interactions, such as crystal engineering and molecular self-assembly.
 My project found particular relevance in investigating this possibility by embarking on a feasibility study – whether hydrogen bonding interactions are measurable in real-space through Probe Particle Model (PPM) simulations.”